-C. k-nn tests
+C. k-nn Tests

-Lastly, we conducted tests for viewpoint change using alternative ways of selecting candidate correspondences in the first stage of figure 1.
-Instead of just the nearest neighbour, we considered the case of selecting up to 5 nearest-neighbours (5-nn) as candidate correspondences, with feature similarity scores which satisfy a certain threshold, for each feature in the reference view.
+Last, we conducted tests for viewpoint change using alternative ways of selecting candidate correspondences in the first stage of Fig. 1.
+Here, we considered the case of selecting up to five nearest neighbors (5 nn) as candidate correspondences, with feature similarity scores, which satisfy a certain threshold, for each feature in the reference view.

-More specifically, if there are k candidate correspondences which satisfy the threshold $\tau_c$ for each feature in the reference view, we select the 5 best correspondences if k > 5.

-Alternatively, we select k best correspondences if $k \leq 5$ .
-This follows the approach adopted in [2] where various ways of selecting correspondences were considered for the evaluation of feature descriptors, including the use of nearest-neighbour distance ratio, the nearest-neighbour, and distance threshold.
-Our approach of selecting 5-nn which satisfy a certain threshold is similar to the use of a distance threshold, and it achieves a good balance between increasing the number of correct correspondences considered, while maintaining reasonable computation times.
+More specifically, if there are k candidate correspondences, which satisfy the threshold τ_c for each feature in the reference view, we select the five best correspondences if k > 5.
+Alternatively, we select k best correspondences if $k \leq 5$.
+This follows the approach adopted in [2] where various ways of selecting correspondences were considered for the evaluation of feature descriptors, including the use of nearest-neighbor distance ratio, the nearest-neighbor, and distance threshold.
+Our approach of selecting 5 nn, which satisfy a certain threshold is similar to the use of a distance threshold, and it achieves a good balance between increasing the number of correct correspondences considered, while maintaining reasonable computation times.
 Since we are using the same method of selecting candidate correspondences for the algorithms, we can still ensure a fair comparison of the algorithms without considering all the candidate correspondences selected with a given threshold.
-Generally, considering all candidate correspondences which satisfy the threshold is computationally expensive for the matching algorithms.
+Generally, considering all candidate correspondences, which satisfy the threshold is computationally expensive for the matching algorithms.

-For the SIFT-based algorithms, a calibration process similar to the one in section V-A is performed, and we set the distance threshold such that the Euclidean distance between candidate correspondences is always less than 0.5.
+For the SIFT-based algorithms, a calibration process similar to the one in Section V-A is performed, and we set the distance threshold such that the Euclidean distance between candidate correspondences is always less than 0.5.
 For pw-pmatsc and pw-pmat, we set $\tau_c = 0.65$ to select the candidate correspondences.
-The remaining parameters for the algorithms remain the same as defined earlier in section V-B, along with the same experimental setup.
+The remaining parameters for the algorithms remain the same as defined earlier in Section V-B, along with the same experimental setup.

-This test increases the number of false correspondences and correct correspondences present in $N_m$ , and good matching algorithms are expected to remove the increased number of false correspondences, while maintaining a high $r_c$ and $N_c$ .
-By comparing the algorithms' performance with larger $N_m$ , we can reinforce our observations and show which algorithms are capable of producing robust correspondences.
+This test increases the number of false correspondences and correct correspondences present in N_m , and good matching algorithms are expected to remove the increased number of false correspondences, while maintaining a high r_c and N_c .
+By comparing the algorithms' performance with larger N_m , we can reinforce our observations and show which algorithms are capable of producing robust correspondences.
+Due to space limitations, we only show results for a limited range of λ .